 I’ve written extensively on my experiences with Intermittent Fasting.
 I am a huge fan.
 I’m no longer a slave to hunger.
-I’m never in a position where I need to eat unhealthy food, because I can always delay eating until a healthy option is available.
+I’m never in a position where I need to eat unhealthy food because I can always delay eating until a healthy option is available.
 That might be 2 hours or 20 hours.
 Intermittent Fasting builds resilience.

 One thing I’ve learned from my IF experiments is that when the body starts to feel cold, you are either fasting too much or not eating enough when you break the fast.
 For the past year, I’ve been listening to my body and dialing back the amount of fasting I’m doing.
 My typical fast is closer to 14 hours than the longer 16 to 22 hour ones I did in the early years.
-Reducing my fasting has not changed body composition.
+Reducing my fasting has not changed my body composition.

 Loosening the Paleo Collar

 The steps I took with the Paleo diet are not the ones I am using to maintain my gains.
 I’m no longer low carb.
 I’m lower than most Americans though.
-I still avoid gluten, most soy (fermented is OK), most legumes (sprouted is OK) and seed oils.
-I’ve added back some cold showers for post workout recovery.
+I still avoid gluten, most soy (fermented is OK), most legumes (sprouted is OK), and seed oils.
+I’ve added back some cold showers for post-workout recovery.
 I still fast, but the fasts are shorter.